DaxiaK/AndroidSdk_DockerFactory/README.md

 # Variables

-If you want to update the android sdk version , please update these two variables only:
+If you want to update the android sdk version , please update these variables only:

 **ANDROID_COMPILE_SDK: "28"**